Sample Relationships

 Context

 To fully interpret the measures coming out of samples, it is sometimes helpful to know how they are related to each other.
-For example, two samples taken at the same site, at the same time, with the same method, can be used to characterize the variablity inherent in the sampling strategy.
-When samples are composited from several subsamples, it is useful to know which subsamples were used and to what pooled samples they are related.
+For example, two samples taken at the same site, at the same time, with the same method, can be used to characterize the variability inherent to the sampling strategy or sampling matrix.
+When samples are composited from several subsamples, it is useful to know which subsamples were used and where they came frame.
+Conversely, it is also helpful to know what pooled samples are related to a given subsample.
 Parts of samples can also be spiked with a viral target as part of a quality assurance protocol.
 Keeping a trace of the relationships linking various samples supports the retrieval of related samples inside the PHES-ODM database and thus improves the interpretability of the data.

 Modelling sample relationships